 But they do want to get back on the right track.
-These young people have a huge impact on us - they shine a light on parts of society that is broken for them, and in turn we help them regain their hope, even when it's hanging by a thread.
+These young people have a huge impact on us - they shine a light on parts of society that are broken for them.
+In turn, we help them regain their hope and take control of their future.

 The Children's Society's impact on children and young people

 We counsel, support and campaign for the young people whose hopes and happiness are the most threatened by abuse, exploitation and neglect.
 We couldn't do that without the help of our supporters.
 Find out more about what we do.

 Our impact on a young person's life is all driven by you - our volunteers and campaigners, our supporters who run a marathon or host a Christingle every year.
 No matter how you give your time to us, lend your voice to our campaigns, or support us financially you are helping us fight for the hope that's within all children across the country.

 Through our campaigning and policy work we can improve life for young people up and down the country.
 A change at government level means that many more young people will benefit from a positive change beyond those that walk through our doors.

 of young people said their lives improved after working with us

 our impact with young refugees

 My worker made lockdown bright for me My worker made lockdown bright for me